pycountry/pycountry/.github/ISSUE_TEMPLATE/DOCUMENTATION_REQUEST.md

 **Note**: Before submitting this request, please ensure you have checked the existing documentation for the information.

-**By requesting this documentation, you agree to comply with our Code of Conduct.**
+**By submitting this issue, you agree to comply with our Code of Conduct.**